Important qusetions of AI Project Cycle

 Q. 10.
 What is Natural Language Processing?
 Give an example of it.

-Natural Language Processing, abbreviated as NLP, is a branch of artificial intelligence that deals with the interaction between machine/computers and humans using the natural language.
+A. Natural Language Processing, abbreviated as NLP, is a branch of artificial intelligence that deals with the interaction between machine/computers and humans using the natural language.
 Natural language refers to language that is spoken and written by people, and natural language processing (NLP) attempts to extract information from the spoken and written word using algorithms.

 OR